greendag/ThermaBridge/README.md

 provides an easy captive-portal provisioning UX, persistent device configuration (using LittleFS), and a simple HTTP status API for diagnostics.

+Note: developer & AI-agent guidance lives in `.github/copilot-instructions.md` — please update it when changing behavior or developer workflows.

 This repository contains the firmware, the web UI files (served from LittleFS), and tools to build/upload the project using PlatformIO.